nickglazzard1959/gterm/README.md

 - Telnet functionality is built in.
 - It is a "pure Python" application intended for use in a Python environment.
-- Linux (at least Debian 12 and Ubuntu 22) and macOSX (at least 11.x) are supported.
+- Linux and macOS are supported.

 Drawbacks
 ---------